Let’s Talk about std::optional and optional references

 , it doesn’t actually matter.

-can do a lot of different things, it might be a good idea to add a distinct type that explicitly models just that.
+can do a lot of different things, so it might be a good idea to add a distinct type that explicitly models just one of the things it does.

 In my type_safe library, for example, I have an ts::optional_ref<T>